samhedin/rustdoc-to-org/README.md

 ## Usage

-* Run `M-x rustdoc-setup` to download some files rustdoc needs to convert rust documentation, and convert `std`.
+* Run `M-x rustdoc-setup` to download files that rustdoc needs to convert rust documentation, and also convert `std`.
 * You can now convert package-specific documentation with `M-x rustdoc-convert-current-package`
 * Search the org files with `rustdoc-search` (bound to `C-#` by default) if you are in `Rust mode`, `Rustic mode` or `Org mode`.